Is Nominee Director Legal in the UK? Law Explained (2026 Complete Guide)

 Legal Responsibilities of a Nominee Director

-A nominee director in the UK carries exactly the same legal duties as any ordinary director:
+A nominee director has exactly the same legal duties as any other director.

 • Deed of Trust